cpmpercussion/homepage/_posts/2009-08-23-graduation-recital.md

 type: post
 published: true
 meta: {}
+description: "I performed my final recital for the Master of Music course at the ANU School of Music in July.
+The video is available here.
+The program was Rebonds B + A"
 ---

 I performed my final recital for the Master of Music course at the ANU School of Music in July.